1980 Summer Olympics

-The 1980 Summer Olympics (Летние Олимпийские игры 1980), (Note: Officially known as the Games of the XXII Olympiad (Игры XXII Олимпиады)) officially branded as Moscow 1980 (Москва 1980), were an international multi-sport event held from 19 July to 3 August 1980 in Moscow, Soviet Union, in present-day Russia.
-The games were the first to be staged in an Eastern Bloc country, as well as the first Olympic Games and only Summer Olympics (Note: Since 1980, the 1984 Winter Olympics and 2014 Winter Olympics were also held in Slavic-speaking nations of Yugoslavia and Russia.) to be held in a Slavic language-speaking country.
-They were also the only Summer Olympic Games to be held in a self-proclaimed communist country until the 2008 Summer Olympics held in China.
+The 1980 Summer Olympics (Летние Олимпийские игры 1980), (Note: Officially known as the Games of the XXII Olympiad (Игры XXII Олимпиады)) officially branded as Moscow 1980 (Москва 1980), were an international multi-sport event held from 19 July to 3 August 1980 in Moscow, Russian SFSR, Soviet Union.
+The games were the first to be staged in an Eastern Bloc country.
+They were also the only Summer Olympic Games to be held in a communist state until the 2008 Summer Olympics held in China.
 These were the final Olympic Games under the IOC Presidency of Michael Morris, 3rd Baron Killanin before he was succeeded by Juan Antonio Samaranch shortly afterward.

 Eighty nations were represented at the Moscow Games, the smallest number since 1956.
 Led by the United States, 66 countries boycotted the games entirely, because of the Soviet–Afghan War.
 Several alternative events were held outside of the Soviet Union.
 Some athletes from some of the boycotting countries (not included in the list of 66 countries that boycotted the games entirely) participated in the games under the Olympic Flag.
 The Soviet Union later boycotted the 1984 Summer Olympics in Los Angeles.
 The Soviet Union won the most gold and overall medals, with the USSR and East Germany winning 127 out of 203 available golds.

 Host city selection

+At Moscow's Lenin Stadium, a lit Olympic cauldron towers over spectators in the opening ceremony of the 1980 Olympics.
+The cauldron overlooks a "human mosaic" displaying Misha, the bear mascot of the Games.
+The text on the sides of the mosaic is, in Russian, the words "I wish you success!"

 A Soviet stamp sheet showing the logo of the games and its mascot Misha holding the 1980 Olympic torch.
 The map shows the torch relay route from Olympia, Greece, the site of the ancient Olympic Games, to Moscow, Russian SFSR.
 It also depicts the number of gold, silver and bronze medals (80, 69, 46) won by the Soviet athletes at the Games.

 The only two cities to bid for the 1980 Summer Olympics were Moscow and Los Angeles.
 The choice between them was made at the 75th IOC Session in Vienna, Austria on 23 October 1974.
 Los Angeles would eventually host the 1984 Summer Olympics.